wences-sanchez/Knowledge-Base/pages/Docker, Dockerfile and Docker-Compose.md

 				- Also, speed is a negative factor on local environment
 			- **Configuration drift** => differences between environments
 		- #### Containers
-			-
+			- A container is not so much different from a Virtual Machine
+			- The main difference is that the processes run on the OS -